Smart Contract Auditor skill

 3. Always append new variables after existing ones

-1. Run forge inspect V1 storage-layout vs forge inspect V2 storage-layout and diff
+4. Run forge inspect V1 storage-layout vs forge inspect V2 storage-layout and diff (or let openzeppelin-foundry-upgrades enforce it in CI)

 4. DeFi-Specific Audit